siffiejoe/lua-amalg/README.md

 minified with `luasrcdiet`) size overhead.
 Note that binary data in the amalgamation is stored in standard Lua decimal escape notation, so it may be larger than usual.
-However, brieflz compression still reduces the size of the resulting amalgamation script in many cases.
+However, brieflz compression still reduces the size of the resulting amalgamation script in many cases, and you could precompile the result using the `luac` program (Lua bytecode doesn't need decimal escape notation).

   [10]: https://luarocks.org/modules/jirutka/brieflz
   [11]: https://github.com/jibsen/brieflz